Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mini_5+_Hardware_Overview.md

 Ethernet only
 [![An image showing the connections for the Duet 3 Mini 5+ v1.03 Ethernet](/duet_boards/duet_3_mini_5_plus/duet3_mini5+_v1.03_d1.0_wiring.png =x500)](/duet_boards/duet_3_mini_5_plus/duet3_mini5+_v1.03_d1.0_wiring.png){target=_blank}

+**Note:** The jumper for I03.in provides no functionality because I2C is not supported on those pins, it will be removed in a later board revision

 ### Revision v0.5 to v1.02

 [![An image showing the connections for the Duet 3 Mini 5+ v0.5-v1.02 wifi and ethernet](/duet_boards/duet_3_mini_5_plus/duet3_mini5+_v0.5-v1.02_d1.5_wiring.png =x500)](/duet_boards/duet_3_mini_5_plus/duet3_mini5+_v0.5-v1.02_d1.5_wiring.png){target=_blank}